DONOSTIA-SAN SEBASTIÁN - BAR iBAi - BY PAULO AIRAUDO

 Postre

-In early summer, the special is likely to be tuna belly, but it does change on a daily basis.
+The special in early summer is likely to be tuna belly, but it changes daily.

-The small traditional room only has seven tables, serving mainly locals and no English is spoken whatsoever.
+The small traditional room only has seven tables, serving mainly locals, and no English is spoken.

-This restaurant may not have any Michelin stars but is a must for anyone serious about Basque cuisine.
+This restaurant may not have any Michelin stars, but it is a must for anyone serious about Basque cuisine.

-Reservations are a must and with only a few tables it is normally very difficult to book.
-It's worth getting a Spanish speaker to book for you.
+Reservations are necessary, but booking is usually challenging, with only a few tables available.
+It's worth getting a Spanish-speaking person to book for you.

 The price per person with a decent wine is around €150.